 The Physical Service at the Cincinnati VA Medical Center offers licensed physical therapists a year-long advanced practice residency in Cardiovascular and Pulmonary Physical Therapy in partnership with the University of Cincinnati.

 The Physical Therapy Service at the Cincinnati VA Medical Center offers licensed physical therapists a year-long advanced practice residency in Cardiovascular and Pulmonary Physical Therapy in partnership with the University of Cincinnati.
-Our residency is in candidacy status with plans to achieve accreditation through the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) in 2023 and is funded through the Office of Academic Affiliations.
+Our residency was accredited through the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE) in 2023 and is funded through the Office of Academic Affiliations.
 Residents will enjoy full-time employment while completing 150+ hours of 1:1 mentoring with a Cardiovascular and Pulmonary Clinical Specialist across a variety of settings.
 Collaborative, interprofessional practice opportunities occur in the Cardiopulmonary Rehabilitation onsite and virtual clinics, acute care/ICU rounds, cardiology and pulmonary clinics, and various Whole Health and Wellness programs.
 Residents will manage a 32-hour patient caseload and have 8 hours to dedicate to self-study and a robust didactic curriculum that will be supplemented with a subscription to MedBridge during their time in the residency.
 Our Program currently supports 1 resident annually.
 Residents who successfully complete the program are eligible to sit for the Cardiovascular and Pulmonary Clinical Specialist (CCS) exam.
 This is a funded position with benefits.

 Our mission is to prepare physical therapists with specialized skills who integrate the teacher-scholar model into their clinical practice through mentorship with master clinicians, structured didactic and clinical learning experiences, and research and teaching opportunities.
 As advanced cardiovascular and pulmonary practitioners, graduates will serve as resources and role models within their professional, academic, and social communities and contribute to an expanding body of evidence-based practice.